Omar Ramsden: Liturgical work

 Bath Abbey's processional cross is also by Ramsden.
 Made in 1925, it depicts the Adoration of the Shepherds on one side, and the Adoration of the Kings on the other.

 Ramsden designed a Reliquary of the True Cross for the columbarium at the St Mary's, Bourne Street clergy house.

 The Royal Green Jackets (Rifles) Museum in Winchester holds a communion set (from which Cosmo Lang, the Archbishop of Canterbury, administered communion to George V during his convalescence in 1929 from a lung operation.
 There is also a complete Ramsden communion set at St Agatha's Church, Sparkbrook.

 A Festival of the Arts took place in Coventry in 1938 and Ramsden designed an altar cross and candlesticks for the cathedral.
 The Provost rescued them from the burning cathedral on the night of its destruction in 1940, and they are in use in the new cathedral.

 The Grade II* listed St Dunstan's Church, Cranford has a Ramsden sanctuary lamp dating from 1937.
 Ramsden made the lamp out of the coronet of Frederick, the 5th Earl of Berkeley which was found in the Berkeley family vault.

 As part of the Empire Exhibition held in Glasgow in 1938, the Scottish Episcopal Church erected a temporary church, All Hallows.
 The silverwork in the temporary church was made by Ramsden.

 A set of three sanctuary lamps was given as a WWI war memorial to the mission church of St Mary the Virgin, Garratt Lane, Wandsworth.
 However, the church suffered bomb damage in WWII, but was rebuilt, and then much later was declared redundant; the lamps are now regarded as lost.

 Works in museum collections

 Ramsden’s work is held by a number of institutions in the UK.

 The British Museum holds a number of items, notably a mediaeval style silver girdle which was a wedding present to his wife.

 Amongst other items, the V&A holds a very late bowl, from 1939–40, the Bluebird of Happiness, inspired by Maurice Maeterlinck’s play L’Oiseau bleu, The Blue Bird.
-The V&A also holds a Ramsden & Carr christening bowl from 1911-12 and a mazer bowl from 1921-22.
+The V&A also holds a Ramsden & Carr christening bowl from 1911-12 and a mazer bowl from 1921 to 1922.

 There are items in various National Trust collections as well as in the Fitzwilliam Museum in Cambridge and The Wilson in Cheltenham (the former Cheltenham Art Gallery).

 The Guild of Air Pilots and Air Navigators owns the Cumberbatch Trophy for international air safety, made in 1931 and first awarded in 1936.

+Ramsden's archive of order books, design drawings and patterns for the period 1921-39 is held by the Library & Archive of the Goldsmiths' Company.